Cacti/plugin_reportit/README.md

 ## Upgrade

 To upgrade an existing version of ReportIt please ensure that its release number is v0.4.0 or above.
 It's strongly recommended to make a backup of your cacti database and your ReportIt folder before!
 If you're using the default archive folder of 0.6.x save it first!!!
 After that replace your existing ReportIt folder with the new one stored in this download archive.
 Go to the plugin management console and click on "install".
 The upgrade process will start automatically!
 After it has finished you can enable ReportIt with a click on "enable".

 ReportIt does not require that your webserver has write access to any folder.
 But if the history function should be in use, you will have to ensure that the user, who executes the calculation of your scheduled reports via Crontab or another scheduler, will have write access to the folders called "tmp" and "archive".
 Same has to be ensured for the export folder.
 At least change to the Cacti Webinterface and check the settings under "Console->Settings->Reports".

+## Authors
+ReportIt was created and written by Andreas Braun (browniebraun) with numerous contributors over the years.
+Recent upgrades seen other contributors helping out including Jimmy Connor (cigamit), Mark Brugnoli-Vinten (netniV) and Carlimeunier.

 ## Additional Help?